duckdb/duckdb-web/_posts/2023-10-27-csv-sniffer.md

 ### Varying Number of Columns

 The other main characteristic of a CSV file that will affect the auto-detection is the number of columns the file has.
 Here, we test the sniffer against a varying number of `INTEGER` type columns in files with 10,906,858 tuples.
 The results are depicted in the figure below.
 We can see that from one column to two, we have a steeper increase in runtime.
-That's because for single columns, we have a simplified dialect detection due to the lack of delimiters.
+That's because, for single columns, we have a simplified dialect detection due to the lack of delimiters.
 For the other columns, as expected, we have a more linear increase in runtime, depending on the number of columns.

 <img src="/images/blog/csv-sniffer/columns.png"
      alt="sniffer benchmark"